Counting common perpendicular arcs in negative curvature: Counting arcs in finite volume hyperbolic manifolds

-Proposition \ref{prop:finitevolmeasures} allows us to obtain very explicit versions of Theorems \ref{theo:mainintrocount} and \ref{theo:4} in the case when $M$ is a finite volume hyperbolic manifold (or good orbifold) and the properly immersed closed convex subsets are assumed to be points, totally geodesic orbifolds or Margulis neighbourhoods of cusps.
+Proposition \ref{prop:finitevolmeasures} allows us to obtain very explicit versions of Theorems \ref{theo:mainintrocount} and \ref{theo:4} in the case when $M$ is a finite volume hyperbolic manifold (or good orbifold) and the properly immersed closed locally convex subsets are any combination of points, totally geodesic orbifolds or Margulis neighbourhoods of cusps.
 The following result gives these explicit asymptotics of the counting function in the cases that we have not found in the literature.
-The corresponding result holds for the remaining three combinations when $A^-$ and $A^+$ are both points, when one of them is a point and the other is totally geodesic, and the case when one of them is totally geodesic and the other is a Margulis cusp neighbourhood.
-We refer to the Introduction as well as to our survey article \cite{ParPauRev} for more details and references.
+We refer to the Introduction as well as to our survey \cite{ParPauRev} for more details and references.